| The Wider Picture

 and sexual harassment to the worst cases of physical violence, rape,

+and murder.
 6. In their attempts to fend off or escape such

 abuse, our poor OFW compatriots often turn to desperate measures